leomarcov/labadmin/README.md

 ![Labadmin schema](https://github.com/leomarcov/labadmin/blob/master/doc/images/schema.png?raw=true "Labadmin schema")

 # Install
-Once downloaded or cloned the project, labadmin must be configured and installed in admin and student hosts.
+Once downloaded or cloned the project, labadmin must be configured and installed in admin and each student hosts.

 ## Create a config file for each classroom
   * Each classroom must be defined in a config file and placed in `labadmin/configs/` directory.